 Many insurance companies utilize a protection class rating system to determine the fire danger.
 It is calculated by the Insurance Services Office (ISO) and takes into account many variables.
 The largest contributing factor for the residents of the Graton Fire Protection District is the lack of a municipal water system (that is, hydrants).
 Fortunately, the quality equipment, excellent training, and consistent response of volunteer firefighters offsets the water factor somewhat.

-- Residential and Commercial Buildings are rated Public Protection Class (PPC) 5
+- Residential and Commercial Buildings are rated Public Protection Class (PPC) rating 4.

-- (note to insurance agents: this changed November 2015; prior to that, it was 6.
+- Note to insurance agents: this changed November 2021;

 - All residences in Graton are within 5 miles of the firehouse - To determine exact distance, click here